SilvanaGallo/war-chest/README.md

 - Players: There are 2 players (wolf and crow) that have 4 random unit types of the 8 possible.
 Each player has a bag of coins with a royalty unit, and 2 unit coins of each random selected units.
 Then, each player has C (4 or 6) control markers that have to been placed in neutral or starting zones in order to win the game.
 Another containers that are used by players are recruitment section (that contains the remaining unit coins), discard stack (that contains the used coins), and the hand (that is composed by 3 unit coins extracted from the bag in each play turn).

 - Units: They are materialized by coins.
-Each coin belongs to a unit role and has a different behavior through actions and its strategy.
+Each coin belongs to a unit role that has a different behavior through actions and its strategy.

 - Initiative: One player starts with this token, but it could be claimed by the other player during a "get initiative" action.

 In my application model I have included a class to represent the board.
 It has a n size and a content that is a dictionay with a tuple key and a Unit (see hierarchy below) value.
 It seems better than a matrix implementation for me in order to simplify the access to different elements.
-If a cell is controlled, it has a ControlledMarker token in its content.
+If a cell is controlled, it has a ControlMarker token in its content.

 I have added a hierarchy in order to manage the unit types and movements.
 I create a Unit abstract class that represents the general methods and attributes and concrete classes for each type of unit with their specific behavior.
+I added a BattlefieldUnitCard class that represents units that ara placed on the board.

 ## Pending

+Some actions
-Reestructure the code in order to add configuration classes and factories that simplifie the tasks Maybe Units could be singletons in order to simplify Verify if Royal is better implemented by wrapper functions
+Reestructure the code in order to add configuration classes and factories that simplifie the tasks Maybe Units could be singletons in order to simplify Verify if Royal is better implemented by wrapper functions Verify that the ControlMarker could be a decorator of a cell

 ========================================================================================================